 One of the “copies” Paulita may have been referring to surfaced in 2013, a carte de visite photograph (CDV) that is clearly a copy of one of the four original tintypes.
 A CDV is a small photograph on albumen paper that is mounted on card stock.
-The process to make a CDV requires a glass-plate negative, thus the potential to make numerous additional copies.
-The Billy CDV's mount style, with its thick gold border, fits perfectly into the 1881-82 period.
-In fact, a Leavenworth, Kansas, newspaper reported in September, 1881, that it had obtained a genuine picture of Billy the Kid with the intention of having copies made (despite copyright issues, making copies of photographs was quite common in the nineteenth century, especially if there was a buck to be made).
+The process to make a CDV requires a glass-plate negative, from which multiple copies can then be made.
+The Billy CDV’s mount style, with its thick gold border, fits perfectly into the 1881-82 period.
+In fact, a Leavenworth, Kansas, newspaper reported in September, 1881, that it had obtained a “genuine picture of Billy the Kid” with the intention of having copies made (Despite copyright issues, making copies of copies of photographs was quite common in the nineteenth century, especially when there was a buck to be made).

 BILLY THE TINTYPE